Darkhero766/Hireath_highway/README.md

 ## 📐 Assembly Overview

-1. Design your vintage enclosure (wood/plastic/3D print).
+1. vintage enclosure (wood/plastic/3D print).
-2. Mount the main board, display, and speaker inside.
+2. main board, display, and speaker inside.
 3. Solder connections for buttons, encoders, and power circuits.
-4. Flash your code and test each module.
+4. code and test each module.
 5. Decorate the exterior with vintage stickers or engravings!